Fitness for One and All Home Page

 First, maybe the Tribulus Complex would have helped more if the Rhodiola in it hadn't caused me problems.
 Second, Biotest claims the quality of their Tribulus is better than that of other Tribulus products.
 But I have found Jarrow products to generally be of high quality, so I doubt that was it.

-Fourth, Biotest says that they "standardize" their Tribulus for a different "active" compound than other Tribulus products.
+Third, Biotest says that they "standardize" their Tribulus for a different "active" compound than other Tribulus products.
 So that could have made the difference.
 And finally, it could have been the presence of the Avena Sativa that made the difference.

 However, there are two drawbacks to Tribex.
 First, it is very expensive.
 It costs much more than most other Tribulus products.
 And second, Tribex capsules are a bright blue.
 They look nice, but to make them this color requires the use of three different artificial colorings.
 And I would prefer to avoid such artificial chemicals whenever possible.